Captive budgies don’t have the same resources as wild budgies.

 Untreated Wood Shavings vs. Coarse Sawdust

 Coarse sawdust is commonly used to line the bottom of bird cages.
-However, it isn’t recommended that you use it for your budgie’s nesting box because budgies are prone to nasal problems.
+However, don’t use it for your budgie’s nesting box because budgies are prone to nasal problems.

 The dust particles that arise when sawdust is spread can cause nasal congestion issues, which is more likely to happen with a budgie that stays inside a nesting box all day.